Daughter of a rocket engineer, granddaughter of a planetarium director, I've been a huge fan of astronomy and space exploration all my life.

 - Temporary disruption of communications.
 GPS devices (used by airplanes and ships for navigation), radio, wireless and wired communication could all be disrupted so that we could not pass or receive signals.
-This would be especially bad for emergency and utilities services racing to deal with problems.
+This would be especially bad for emergency and utility services racing to deal with problems.
 People trapped in elevators would be vulnerable, as there would be no way to call for help.

 - Actual damage to wires and electronics.
-Our computers and devices might experience glitches, but would probably suffer no permanent damage.
+Our computers and devices might experience glitches but would probably suffer no permanent damage.
 Satellites are more vulnerable, lacking the protection of the atmosphere, although the Earth's magnetic field extends out far enough to offer them some protection.
 Also, what about nuclear power plants?

 The most serious risk is that ground-based power lines, which already have a lot of current running through them, could burn out and suffer widespread damage that might take months to repair.
 A multi-hour blackout over several states is a major inconvenience.
 Widespread damage to the world's power grid would be a more serious disaster, disrupting food transportation and storage, the global economy, fuel supplies, hospitals, and other essential services.
 We could be dependent on emergency services working under difficult circumstances for an extended period of time.
 That's the worst-case scenario that doomsday buffs get excited about.
 It's unlikely, but a solar flare as large as the 1859 event could do it.